maRce10/marce10.github.com/_posts/2019-01-11-Selection_table_vs_template_xcorr.md

 {% endhighlight %}
 ![catalog2](/img/templt_catalog.png)

-As you can see the templates have an single example of each of the 3 song types in the 'calls' selection table.
+As you can see the templates have a single example of each of the 3 song types in the 'unk.songs' selection table.

-Now we have to create a routine that will compare each row in the "calls" selection table to each template and put the results in a data frame:
+Now we have to create a routine that will compare each row in the 'unk.songs' selection table to each template and put the results in a data frame:

 {% highlight r %}
 # loop for each row
-out <- lapply(1:nrow(calls), function(x) {
+out <- lapply(1:nrow(unk.songs), function(x) {

   # extract each row at the time
-  X <- calls[x, , drop = FALSE]
+  X <- unk.songs[x, , drop = FALSE]

-  # bind the call and the candidate calls in a single extended selection table
+  # bind the unk.songs and the templates in a single extended selection table
   Y <- rbind(X, tempts)

   # run cross correlation